nonplayer/hammercrawl/hc_core_player_4_magic.md

 # CHAPTER: Magic and Spellcasting

 Elves, Clerics, and Magic-Users (and of course many monsters) have the special ability to cast magical spells.
-While Clerics have access to a different "divine" spell list than Elves and Magic-Users, unlike most other derivatives of The OG, that is where their spellcasting differences end.
-Spell lists aside, all spellcasting classes use the same rules for memorizing and casting spells.
+Unlike the OG, all spellcasters have access to the same collection of spells, and use the same rules for memorizing and casting spells.

 ## Spellcasting